Aging & Health A to Z

 Most anxiety disorders can be treated with medications, psychotherapy (also known as “talk therapy”) or both.

-Two categories of drugs—benzodiazepines and antidepressants—are often prescribed for anxiety disorders in older adults.
-There are several different types of benzodiazepines and antidepressants.
+Two categories of drugs—antidepressants and benzodiazepines—are often prescribed for anxiety disorders in older adults.
+There are several different types of antidepressants and benzodiazepines.
 These drugs work in different ways and can cause different side effects.

-If he or she prescribes medications, your healthcare professional should monitor you for side effects.
+If medications are prescribed, your healthcare provider should monitor you for side effects.
 Older adults are more likely to have side effects from anti-anxiety drugs than younger people.
 This is because certain health problems that are increasingly common with age increase the chances of side effects.
 It’s also because older adults generally take more medications than younger people and drugs can interact in ways that cause side effects.

-If your healthcare professional prescribes an anti-anxiety drug, take it as he or she recommends.
-If the drug is causing serious side effects, doesn’t seem to be working, or works at first but then stops working, tell him or her immediately.
+If your healthcare provider prescribes an anti-anxiety drug, take it as recommended.
+If the drug is causing serious side effects, doesn’t seem to be working, or works at first but then stops working, tell your provider immediately.
 He or she may change the dose, or tell you how to stop taking the medication and prescribe a new one.
-You should always follow your healthcare professional’s advice for discontinuing a drug.
-If he or she recommends slowly “tapering off” a drug, for example, never stop “cold turkey.”
+You should always follow your healthcare provider’s advice for stopping a drug.
+If it is recommended to slowly “taper off” a drug, for example, never stop “cold turkey.”